InsertName2468/Overcomplicated-OSCP/README.md

 Might add notes for CISSP as well in the future (if i ever passed it)

 ---
-## Code of Conduct

-We sincerely hopes that you can  follow our [Code of Conduct](CODE_OF_CONDUCT.md) to foster an inclusive and respectful community and would appreciate if you review it before using the notes or contributing.

----
 ## How to Use These Notes

 - You can read the notes directly on GitHub or clone the repo: